Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 Insights

-1. Since we balance effort and value, lower effort can offset higher value.
-For example, even if it is less accurate, if you can write your problem in a way that is easier to solve it may be worth it.
+1. Lower effort can offset higher value.
+For example, even if it is less accurate, writing your problem in a way that is easier to solve may be worth it.

 2. Solving one problem might not make it easier to solve some other related problem.
-This is true even if they're both in the problem space of p.
-For example, a minimum viable product may have major gaps compared to how you would develop a piece of software for the long term.
+This is true even if they’re both in the problem space of p.
+For example, a minimum viable product may have major gaps compared to one you would develop for the long term.

-3. Depending on which problem p you choose in the problem-space, different methods might be appropriate.
+3. Your choice of problem p from the problem-space, might entail different solving methods.
 A linear program can be solved with simplex while an integer program might use branch-and-bound.

 5. If the effort to solve a problem is higher than the value, the best choice is to do nothing.